Ah, Halloween. I need a peanut-free Halloween party for my preschooler, please!

 This peanut-free stamp is also perfect for class parties!
 Remember, peanut-free does not only mean any peanuts.
 It means no peanuts on the shared equipment or shared factory.

 Other Preschool Halloween decorations were made by me reusing many items already found in our home.

 I took a look around for used cans and jars and decorated them with some extra supplies.

-We began the party with a walk-up Yogurt Bar.
+We began the peanut-free Halloween party with a walk-up yogurt bar.

 Yup, the little preschoolers walked right up and dove into the delicious goodies.
 Who doesn’t love to spread their own toppings on yogurt?

 We created the Yogurt Bar because most ice-creams are made in a factory with nuts.
 That is not a fun fact.
 We can special order, but you can imagine the cost of keeping ice cream frozen as it travels.